-In the third quarter of 2013, Choice Properties completed a \$460 million initial public offering of Units and a \$200 million private placement to George Weston Limited ("Weston"), including the exercise of a \$60 million over allotment option.
-Units held by unitholders other than the Company are presented as a liability on the Company's consolidated balance sheet as the Units are redeemable for cash at the option of the holder, subject to certain restrictions.
+Units of Choice Properties held by unitholders other than the Company are presented as a liability on the Company's consolidated balance sheet as the Units are redeemable for cash at the option of the holder, subject to certain restrictions.
 The Unit Liability is recorded at fair value at each reporting period based on the market price of Units, with any change recorded in net interest expense and other financing charges.
-As at January 2, 2016, the fair value of the Unit Liability was \$821 million.
+As at December 31, 2016, the fair value of the Unit Liability was approximately \$959 million.